nagaozen/casbin-mssql-adapter/README.md

 1. Run `npm run release`.
 1. Confirm if the package is available in npm as the latest version.
 1. Notify the maintainers of project embedding this library for faster adoption.

-# License

-This project is licensed under the Looplex Limited Public License.
-Feel free to edit and distribute this template as you like.

-See [`LICENSE.md`](/LICENSE.md) for more information.

-# Acknowledgments
-* Special thanks to CEO Angelo Caldeira for enabling this initiative and to our CTO [Fabio Nagao](https://github.com/nagaozen/) who created the framework of this library.
-* Shoutout to [looplex contributors](https://github.com/orgs/looplex/people) for their outstanding effort on releasing open source software.

 # Useful links
 * [README logos](https://stock.adobe.com/br/contributor/208853516/hasan?load_type=author) -- logos repository with the same pattern we are using.